okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-use-case-basic-sign-in/main/index.md

 **Learning outcomes**

-* Enable Sign-In Widget support in your org and application
+* Enable Sign-In Widget support in your org and application.
 * Add a sign-in flow to a server-side web app that uses the Sign-In Widget and requires only a password.

 **What you need**